 FLASH FLOODSFlash floods do occur in the canyons of the park.
 Travel into the canyons may be restricted due to flash floods or high water levels.
 Even if the skies above you are clear, a storm just miles away may trigger a flash flood.
 Check the local weather forecast and water levels before entering the canyon at your own risk.

-UNMANNED AIRCRAFT USEThe park receives inquiries about using drones in the park.
+UNMANNED AIRCRAFT USEDrones and other aircrafts are not permitted in the park and in tribal parks such as Monument Valley Tribal Park.
 Please read the information about the use of unmanned aircrafts under Laws & Policies.

 Last updated: May 3, 2019